bkushigian/bkushigian.github.io/_posts/2024-05-05-rethinking-test-utility.md

 This model of utility is of course not perfect:

-- $$r$$ will not be constant for all software revisions; some versions of software will make very minor changes, while some may include large refactors
+- $$r$$ will not be constant for all software revisions; some versions of software will make very minor changes, while some may include large refactors;
+- in fact, $$r$$ may systematically _decrease_ over time as the existing test cases pertain less and less to future software versions
-- the number of future versions $$N$$ cannot be known
+- the number of future versions $$N$$ is not known.

-But the model also has some desirable features: It captures differences in use cases that, (e.g., personal projects versus enterprise software).
+But the model also has some desirable features:
+- $$u_f$$ is also easy to implement, analyze, and interpret; after all, for a fixed $$r$$ and fixed $$N$$, it is just a constant multiple of $$u_d$$.

-For instance, if I'm testing a personal project then I probably won't have a million revisions of my software, so I can choose a relatively small $$N$$.
+- $$u_f$$ captures differences in use cases.
+For instance, if I'm working on a personal project then I probably won't have too many revisions of my software, so I can choose a relatively small $$N$$.
 This will lead to lower future testing utility, and I need fewer tests, and a weaker adequacy criterion will suffice (maybe coverage, maybe something weaker).

-If I have a piece of enterprise software then I will have a large $$N$$, and I'll want to employ stronger adequacy criteria.
+  If I have a piece of enterprise software then I will have a larger $$N$$, and I'll want to employ stronger adequacy criteria.

-## defining $$u_f$$ in practice

-Finding the exact exponent to use is difficult, but we might be able to get away with something as simple as $$u_f = u_d^2$$.
-We can quibble over the precise value, but I think it is worth investigating how this utility function performs versus bare fault detection.
+## how do the utility measures differ?

+Scaling $$u_d$$ by a constant factor leaves many properties of the measures unchanged.
+The ordering of utilities will be the same, as will the ratios:

+$$u_d(T_1) / u_d(T_2) = u_f(T_1) / u_f(T_2)$$

+But if we are comparing test utility against the _cost_ of writing and running new tests, this constant factor can make a big difference.

+Comparing test utility with the cost of writing test is not easy, but we can do something simple like try to translate the costs and benefits into dollar amounts.
+For instance, some potential dollar amounts (that I just came up with off the top of my head, don't read too much into them!) might be:

++ **$10,000:** money saved by detecting a fault or a regression with a test suite
++ **$50:** cost of writing a single test
++ **$5:** cost run a test

 <!-- REFERENCES -->